jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 - Live cameras
 - Microphones and contact microphones
 - Main computer to manage live video feeds
+- Old recorders
+- General props (chairs, tables, etc.)

 ### What You Must Bring / Source

 Each group is responsible for bringing:
-- physical materials for visuals (paper, transparencies, drawings, objects, textures)
+- physical materials for visuals
+  (paper, transparencies, drawings, objects, textures)
 - instruments, toys, recorders, or sound objects
 - any additional props or materials required for performance